Welcome to our 2025 CSA Season!

 The CSA model is the most direct and reciprocal way to participate in our local food economy.
 Our crops are fresh, flavorful, nutrient-rich, and grown with hand-scale practices that honor ancestral regenerative and resilient farming.
 Our practices create a mutually beneficial environment that brings joy and balance to the land, the body and spirit.

-Eating through your CSA offerings helps you intimately connect with seasonal eating.
+Joining a CSA allows our members to intimately connect with seasonal eating and all its abundant offerings.
 Our produce is picked by hand in a manner that provides the most vibrant nutrient source for you at the right time of year.

 Community